syncfusion-content/maui-docs/MAUI/DateTimePicker/customizations.md

 {% endhighlight %}
 {% endtabs %}

-### Customization of selected item
+### Customization of the selected item

-You can customize the selected view text style of the `Date Time Picker` using the [SelectedTextStyle] property of the [SfDateTimePicker].
+Customize the selected view text style of the `Date Time Picker` using the [SelectedTextStyle] property of the [SfDateTimePicker].

 {% tabs %}
 {% highlight xaml tabtitle="XAML" %}